Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 ## Monitor
 #### Amazon VPC Flow Logs
 VPC flow logs capture information about IP traffic going to and from network interfaces in your Amazon VPC.
-Helps us to resolve connectovity issues
+Helps us to resolve connectivity issues
 Once you've set up a flow log for your Amazon VPC, you can designate an Amazon S3 bucket, CloudWatch or Kinesis Data Firehose to store them in.
 Those logs can then be reviewed manually or even handled by a data processing solution to automate detection of problems in your network traffic.
 Logs: VPC level, Subnet level and Network Interface level